 Don Carter, a newsman for 5 decades, dies in Georgia at 99

-Don E. Carter, a newspaper reporter, editor and executive whose career spanned nearly five decades, has died at age 99.
-Richard Best, a funeral director for Edo Miller and Sons Funeral Home, confirmed Carter died Wednesday at his coastal Georgia home on Sea Island.
-Carter became a reporter for The Atlanta Journal after graduating from the University of Georgia in 1938.
+Don E. Carter, a newspaper reporter, editor and executive whose career began before World War II and spanned nearly five decades, has died at age 99.
+Carter died Wednesday at his home on Sea Island, about 70 miles south of Savannah, Richard Best, a funeral director for Edo Miller and Sons Funeral Home, confirmed Thursday.
+He said Carter, who would have turned 100 in June, had been under hospice care.

 Add your comments below